Eazy-E: End of N.W.A and feud with Dr. Dre (1991–1994)

+The December 1992 EP 5150: Home 4 tha Sick features a song written by Naughty by Nature.
+The track "Merry Muthaphuckkin' Xmas" features Menajahtwa, Buckwheat, and Atban Klann as guest vocalists, and "Neighborhood Sniper" features Kokane as a guest vocalist.

-The feud with Dr. Dre continued after a track on Dre's debut album The Chronic, "Fuck wit Dre Day (And Everybody's Celebratin')", contained lyrics that insulted Eazy-E. Eazy responded with the EP, It's On (Dr. Dre) 187um Killa, featuring the tracks "Real Muthaphuckkin G's" and "It's On".
+The feud with Dr. Dre continued after a track on Dre's debut album The Chronic, "Fuck wit Dre Day (And Everybody's Celebratin')", contained lyrics that insulted Eazy-E. Eazy responded with the October 1993 EP, It's On (Dr. Dre) 187um Killa, featuring the tracks "Real Muthaphuckkin G's" and "It's On".
 The album, which was released on October 25, 1993, contains pictures of Dre wearing "lacy outfits and makeup" when he was a member of the Electro-hop World Class Wreckin' Cru.
+It's On (Dr. Dre) 187um Killa features several guest vocalists, including Gangsta Dresta, B.G.
+Knocc Out.
+Kokane, Cold 187um, Rhythum D, and Dirty Red.

+His final album, Str8 off tha Streetz of Muthaphukkin Compton, was released ten months after his death, on January 30, 1996.
+Str8 off tha Streetz of Muthaphukkin Compton featured several guest vocalists, including B.G.
+Knocc Out, Gangsta Dresta, Sylk-E. Fyne, Dirty Red, Menajahtwa, Roger Troutman, and ex-N.W.A members MC Ren and DJ Yella.

 Personal life

 Wright had a son, Eric Darnell Wright (known as Lil Eazy-E), in 1984.
 He also had a daughter named Erin, who changed her name to Ebie.
 In October 2016, Ebie launched a crowd-funding campaign to produce a film called Ruthless Scandal: No More Lies to investigate her father's death.
 It ended unsuccessfully in December 2016.

+In March 1991, Wright accepted an invitation to a lunch benefiting the Republican Senatorial Inner Circle, hosted by then-U.S. president George H. W. Bush.
+A spokesman for the rapper said that Wright supported Bush because of his performance in the Gulf War.